 - ETA Geo-tracking of ambulance arrival

-These and other proactive care features enable your staff to:
+These and other proactive acute care features enable your staff to:

 - Streamline care: Review full cases and make workflow improvements to accelerate treatment and improve outcomes.